GeertUU/SurfaceAnisotropyCalculator/README.md

 ## Changelog

 0.1.0
+The whole internal structure is changed to allow for more complex calculations.
+The class now uses Pandas dataframes.
+The minkowski scalars W1 and W3 can now be calculated.
-The `MeshCalculator.cropmesh()` method now actually cleans up verteces that are outside the specified region.
+The `MeshCalculator.cropmesh()` method now actually cleans up verteces that are outside the specified region and removes verteces which are not part of any faces.